supervisely/docs/enterprise/moving/README.md

 ## Step 1.
 Install Supervisely on a new machine

-Install `supervisely-cli` and run `sudo supervisely install-all` to get all the necessary dependencies on a new server.
+Install `supervisely-cli`, run `supervisely auth <key>` with the key provided to you before and run `sudo supervisely install-all` to get all the necessary dependencies on a new server.
 You can check this [document](../installation/README.md#installation).
 It is a good idea to pick the same config and data folders as on old server, but it is not nessessary.

 ## Step 2.
 Move configuration to a new machine